Our Trust Governance Structure

 Board of Trustees (9 Directors including the Chief Executive)

-Local Academy Councils (8 members including the Head Teacher)
+Local Academy Councils (Up to 9 members including the Head Teacher)

 Forward Education Trust acts as one employer across all of its Academies.